Jump to Recipe Print Recipe

 I made this version with Cup4Cup.

-Step 15: Bake the rolls at 350ยบ F for 20-25 minutes.
-The baking time will vary depending if you are making bunny shapes or rolls packed in a pan.
+Step 13: Bake the rolls at 350º F for 22-25 minutes.
+The baking time will vary depending on the size and thickness of your rolls.

 Check out these big fluffy gluten free orange rolls rolled up with an orange icing.

-You can also use this gluten free orange sweet bread dough to make a version of my Gluten Free Monkey Bread recipe.
-If you love baking with orange juice, try these Gluten Free Orange Scones too.
+If you love baking with orange juice and zest, also try these Gluten Free Orange Scones too.
 I have so many gluten free cinnamon roll recipes in a variety of flavors for you to try!

 Frequently Asked Questions: